Choose Language

 1. Model inventory and lineage

 This section documents all models in use, including version history, ownership and deployment context.
 It also records whether models are developed internally or sourced externally.
+Clear lineage enables faster incident response and accountability when models behave unexpectedly.

 2. Training and fine-tuning data sources

 Data transparency is central to AIBOM.
 Leaders need to know where data originates, how it is curated and whether it complies with legal and ethical standards.
+This reduces exposure to bias, data leakage and regulatory penalties.

 3. Dependencies and frameworks

 AI systems rely on libraries, frameworks and cloud services.
 AIBOM tracks these dependencies and their update cycles.
+This visibility supports proactive vulnerability management and patching.

 4. Security and compliance controls

 A strong AIBOM includes security testing results, access controls and compliance mappings.
 It shows how AI components align with internal policies and external regulations.
+This is increasingly important as AI governance frameworks mature.

 AIBOM and regulatory readiness